RHIT-CSSE/csse332/labs/milestone3/index.md

 - Design a test case to verify that threads gracefully terminate without causing memory to either leak or be incorrectly accessed.

+## Step 1: Implement join

+Start by closely reading the source code for the `wait` system call in `xv6`.
+Reading and understanding that implementation will be crucial for this task.
+Make sure you understand how does a process find its children in the current implementation of `wait` in `xv6`.

+Next, set up the stub for your thread joining system call and adjust it to accept at least one parameter that identified the thread that one wishes to join.

+Finally, follow closely the implementation of `wait` and adjust it where you see fit so that it blocks waiting for a specific thread instead of waiting for any child to finish.

-## Step 1: Share the memory
+## Step 2: Share the memory

 At first, modify your thread creation function to have the newly created process share all of its user memory pages with its creator. **Please note that you should not simply assign the new thread the same pointer to its creator's page table**, that would cause `xv6` to break.
 Your threads should have separate page tables, but the mappings in those page tables should always be synced.
+This is very similar to what we have done in the CoW lab, except that we do not want to turn off writing to these pages, nor do we want to make use of an RSW bit (unless you want to!).

-## Step 2: Test your shared memory implementation
+## Step 3: Test your shared memory implementation

 Once you have your shared memory implementation in place, write a test case to verify that the threads are indeed sharing their memory address space.
 Your